mogenslund/liquid/README.md

  * <b>Embedding</b> the editor into your your application.
 Include the &lambda;iquid to your project and use it as part of your program or for debugging and patching, just like you already do with the REPL, but with some advantages: It is easier to open a file with code and execute parts of it, or jump between snippets, do modifications, and execute again.
 Example: I have a file with snippets like: `(patch "myserver")`, `(status "myserver")` and `(run-test "name-of-test")`.
 I just modify "myserver", if needed, and press "e" to execute the command.

-## Future visions

- * <b>Port to ClojureScript</b> Since there are no other dependencies than Clojure itself and not much Java Interop, I don't think it would be that hard, to port parts of the editor to ClojureScript, if there is a use case for that.

 ## Status of the application
 Most of the basic features I want are in place, but needs to be described further and polished.